drmDev/drmDev.github.io/puzzles.md

 <h1><i class="fa-solid fa-crow"></i> Chess Woodpecker App</h1>

 {{ "This tool helps you improve your pattern recognition using the **Woodpecker Method** - named after how woodpeckers repeatedly strike the same spot, just as you'll repeatedly solve the same tactical puzzles to reinforce pattern recognition.
-The **100-puzzle** collection features five essential chess themes, with 20 puzzles each:
+The **200-puzzle** collection features ten essential chess themes, with 20 puzzles each:

 <div class='puzzle-categories'>
     <div class='category-group'>